Homebrew (video games): PlayStation 2

-A more recent development called Free McBoot or FMCB (first released in May 2008) allows homebrew programs to be launched without a trigger disc required by the older exploit (Independence Exploit).
-This also allows the use of homebrew on unmodded systems without a functional disc drive.
-However, installation of the exploit to each individual memory card requires either an already exploited/modded system in order to launch the installer, or a boot image that can load an app to boot into Executable and Linkable Format (ELF) binaries (a Network Adaptor with a hard drive is also required).
+A more recent development called Free McBoot or FMCB (first released in May 2008) allows homebrew programs to be launched without a trigger disc required by the older exploit (Independence Exploit), and also allows the use of homebrew on unmodded systems without a functional disc drive.
+Installation of the exploit to each individual memory card however requires either an already exploited/modded system in order to launch the installer, or a boot image that can load an app to boot into Executable and Linkable Format (ELF) binaries (a network adapter and HDD is also required).
 The installation is keyed to the Memory Card and will only be usable on the same version consoles that it was originally installed on, unless a Multi-Install is performed.
 The only drawback to this exploit is that it needs to be installed/compiled on each individual memory card.
 Simply copying from one memory card to another will not work.
 This exploit does not work on the latest slimline PS2s manufactured since late 2008 (the later SCPH-9000x models with BIOS 2.30 and newer), but will work on all models prior to that.
-The newest versions of Free McBoot (version 1.90 and newer) also have the ability to install and boot from both Sony and non-Sony HDDs when using an original "fat" model PS2 and network adapter.
-This support is called Free HDBoot or FHDB.
-With a few minor issues, it is now possible to play games entirely from the HDD, without the need to use the optical disc drive nor a physical memory card.
-Free McBoot is also notable for allowing the user to copy PS1/PS2 save files from a Memory Card to a USB drive, a functionality normally only possible with tools such as DexDrive.
+The newest versions of Free McBoot (version 1.90 and newer) also have the ability to install and boot from both Sony and non-Sony HDDs when using an original "fat" model PS2 and network adapter; this support is called Free HDBoot or FHDB.
+With a few minor issues, it is now possible to play games entirely from the HDD without the need to use an optical disc drive nor a physical memory card.
+Free McBoot and Free HDBoot is also notable for allowing the user to copy PS1/PS2 save files from a Memory Card to a USB drive, a functionality normally only possible with tools such as DexDrive.

 After installing an exploit, unsigned executables (in ELF format) may be launched from a Memory Card or a USB drive.
 Such programs include emulators, media players, hard drive management tools, and PC-based or NAS-based file shares.
 Using homebrew programs (e.g. 'SMS Media Player') it is possible to listen to various audio file formats (MP3, OMA, Ogg Vorbis, AAC, FLAC, AC3), and watch various video formats (DivX/XviD, MPEG1, MPEG2, MPEG4-ASP in AVI Container) using the console.
-Games and other unsigned software can also be played and run on any device connected to the console (i.e. external USB/FireWire/thumb drive/hard disk drive (FAT32 only), the internal hard disk on early revision consoles, network shares (Windows Network or PS2 host: protocol), and even optical CD-R(W)/DVD±R(W) discs (modded systems or patched discs)).
+Games and other unsigned software can also be played and run on any device connected to the console (i.e. external USB/FireWire thumb drive/hard disk drive (FAT32 and exFAT only), internal hard disk drive on early revision consoles, network shares (Windows Network or PS2 host: protocol), and CD-R(W)/DVD±R(W) optical discs (modded systems or patched discs)).
 A number of homebrew emulators of older computer and gaming systems have also been developed for the PS2.